LLNL/units/docs/user-guide/custom_count_units.rst

 Implementation details
 ----------------------------
-Custom count units utilize the flags, candela, ampere, and kelvin fields to make use of some non-physical unit definitions for a more useful purpose.
+Custom count units utilizes the flags, candela, ampere, and Kelvin fields to make use of some non-physical unit definitions for a more useful purpose.